Contrast-Security-OSS/docs/content/installation/node/NodeConfig.md

 tags: "installation NodeJS agent configuration"
 -->

 Configuration options may be used to alter Contrast's behavior.
 They can all be appended to your startup command (e.g., `npm run contrast -- --agent.logger.stdout false` or `node-contrast server.js --agent.logger.stdout false`).
-They can also be set via environment variables of the form `SETTING__NAME` (for example: `--agent.logger.stdout false` becomes `AGENT__LOGGER__STDOUT=false`). `With the exception of `--configFile`, they can all be added to your *contrast.json* file as well.
+They can also be set via environment variables of the form `SETTING__NAME` (e.g., `--agent.logger.stdout false` becomes `AGENT__LOGGER__STDOUT=false`).
+With the exception of `--configFile`, they can all be added to your *contrast.json* file as well.

 ``` javascript
 {